sivertheisholt/FarmFresh/README.md

 -	Soil Amendments

-    FarmFresh Organix offers various soil amendments like compost, vermicompost, and biochar, which improve soil structure, enhance water retention, and foster a conducive environment for beneficial soil organisms.
+    FarmFresh offers various soil amendments like compost, vermicompost, and biochar, which improve soil structure, enhance water retention, and foster a conducive environment for beneficial soil organisms.

 ## Electricity
 - Solar